 Schedule a Consultation with an Experienced Attorney Today

 Were you injured while driving a company vehicle in Orlando?
 If so, you need to speak with an experienced workers’ compensation attorney about your case.
-Call the office of Scott J. Sternberg & Associates, P.A., Attorneys at Law to at 561-687-5660 to schedule an initial consultation.
+Call the office of Sternberg / Forsythe, P.A., Attorneys at Law to at 561-687-5660 to schedule an initial consultation.
 You can also complete a contact form found on our website and a member of the firm will reach out to you in a timely manner.